-Two pairs of pseudo-enantiomeric forms known as quinine-quinidine and cynchonine-cynchonidine, isolated from cinchona species, made them exceedingly attractive components in numerous stereoselective processes.1-3 Their synthetic potential was also noticed in our attempts to design and develop traceless, predictable coupling reagents dedicated to the synthesis of enantiomerically homogeneous peptides directly from racemic N-protected amino-acids.^{4,5} This new group of enantioselective reagents consists of chiral components and the classical achiral coupling reagent.
+Two pairs of pseudo-enantiomeric forms known as quinine-quinidine and cynchonine-cynchonidine, isolated from cinchona species, made them exceedingly attractive components in numerous stereoselective processes.
+Their synthetic potential was also noticed in our attempts to design and develop traceless, predictable coupling reagents dedicated to the synthesis of enantiomerically homogeneous peptides directly from racemic N-protected amino-acids.
+This new group of enantioselective reagents consists of chiral components and the classical achiral coupling reagent.
 In the case of the enantioselective, predictable coupling reagent, the chiral component participates only in the enantioselective activation of the carboxylic group.
-Its departure after this stage affords carboxylic component activated by the known, achiral coupling reagent.6 Thus, optimized coupling reagent.
+Its departure after this stage affords carboxylic component activated by the known, achiral coupling reagent.
+Thus, optimized coupling conditions remain intact and independent on the structure of the chiral counterpart of the predictable coupling reagent.
 Moreover, configuration and enantiomeric enrichment of the given pair of carboxylic substrate and chiral component also remain the same in all the subsequent coupling stages and can be established easily in a single, model experiment.

-In practice, enantioselective coupling of two equivalents of only racemic N-protected amino acids by means of achiral triazine based coupling reagent and strychnine or brucine used as chiral component gave peptides with very high yield precisely predictable configuration and enantiomeric enrichment up to ee 99%.
+In practice, enantioselective coupling of two equivalents of racemic N-protected amino acids by means of achiral triazine based coupling reagent and strychnine or brucine used as chiral component gave peptides with very high yield precisely predictable configuration and enantiomeric enrichment up to ee 99%.
 Under such conditions, Kagan's coefficient exceeded 100 in favorable cases.
 Nevertheless, brucine and strychnine are affordable in one configuration only, but one can presume that the application of the above mentioned pseudo-enantiomeric cinchona alkaloids would pave the way to the activation of any desired enantiomer.